Lemoncode/redux-chat-front/00_ES6/03 redux_async_action/README.md

 canEnroll), later on we will complete it with the navigation.

-> About the action creator we are coding: it's a currified function, redux thunk takes care of injecting the dispatcher (first we get any param the action itself may recieve, then we get the dispatcher) once the action is where we can perform this dispatch.
+> About the action creator we are coding: it's a currified function, redux thunk takes care of injecting the dispatcher (first we get any param the action itself may recieve, then we get the dispatcher) once the action is donde we can perform this dispatch.

 _./src/actions/index.js_